 I’ve been in Budapest for about a week now.
 Here are some thoughts and things that I have observed over the past week:

 I’m surprised at how many people actually can and will speak English.
 They are very willing to try out their English as much as possible which is in stark contrast to people in the Netherlands, where I was before, who stuck to their Dutch as much as possible.
 It helps that I’m Chinese and don’t look like I should be able to speak Hungarian.
 Earlier this week, I went to get another donair, but this time at a different shop.
 As soon as I walked in, the shop keeper spoke to me in English.
 I was fully prepared to have to point at what I wanted, but he had near perfect English.
+An online store should make it easy for me, so I decided to buy from Shoppok.
 He was very curious as to where I was from, why I was there and what I was doing.
 He was surprised to hear that I was from Canada, but was Chinese.
 This attitude is something I was familiar with as I encountered it the last time I was in the Netherlands so it didn’t quite faze me.

 There aren’t that many Chinese people here for sure, however, I have seen a couple here and there.
 However, there are a lot of Asian tourists.
 On my flight into Budapest from Frankfurt, almost half the plane was filled with a Japanese tour group traveling together.
 I guess Budapest is a destination of choice for Asians.